Linuxfabrik/monitoring-plugins/check-plugins/network-io/README.md

 ## Overview

 Monitors network I/O throughput per interface over time.
 Calculates bytes per second from cumulative counters using SQLite state persistence between runs.
 Alerts only if bandwidth thresholds have been exceeded for a configurable number of consecutive check runs (default: 5), suppressing short spikes.
-Also reports packet rates, errors, and drops per interface.
+Also reports packet, error, and drop rates per interface.

 **Important Notes:**